rustamlatypov/parallel-radixsort/README.md

 Both algorithms can be tested and benchmarked against Scala's own implementation of quicksort, i.e., `scala.util.Sorting.quickSort` by running `main.scala`.
 This script checks the validity of the algorithms and times them algorithms against quicksort using System.nanoTime.
 The algorithms sort 32-bit signed integers by grouping them into 8-bit sized batches.

-## Software prerequisites

-Built with Scala 2.12.8 and JDK 1.8.0_202.
-All required packages are included in `/common`.

 ## Results

 macOS Movaje 10.14.6 <br/>